vakamo-labs/limes-rs/crates/limes/README.md

 * `AuthenticatorChain` hold a collection of `Authenticator`s and authenticates the token with the first suitable Authenticator.
 This is especially useful for multi-tenant setups where tokens from multiple IdPs should be accepted.
 Each IdP is assigned a unique `idp_id` to provide a globally unique [`Subject`] that identifies a user.

 Custom Authenticators can easily be added by implementing the `Authenticator` trait.

+# Why the Name?
+"Limes" is the ancient Roman wall that fortified the ROman Empire.
+Just like those mighty walls, our Limes library stands guard, protecting your applications from unauthorized access.
+So, while you won't find any tangy flavors here, you will find robust authentication to keep your digital empire safe.
+When life gives you Limes, add auth to your crate!
+Wait a minute ...

 # Single-Tenant Example